2Kelvin/Dark-Mode-React-Toggler/README.md

 # Dark-Mode-React-Toggler

-A profile card vreated using React and styled in CSS to practice a "Dark Theme Mode" Toggle
+A profile card created using React and styled in CSS to practice a "Dark Theme Mode" Toggle